Best Overall: Daiwa BG (click to see)

-- Durability: Overall, spinning reels tend to be extremely durable.
+Overall, spinning reels tend to be extremely durable.
 As spinning reel technology continues to evolve, bearing systems have improved in quality, corrosion resistance has been bolstered, and gear train machining has seen heavy refinement.
 These gradual improvements have increased the spinning reel’s longevity to a great extent.

 By their very nature, spinning reels are inherently versatile.
 This type of reel can be used for nearly every application, making it a true favorite of anglers worldwide.
 Spinning reels can be cast accurately, offer excellent line control, and are structurally sound enough to boat even the largest of fish without a significant amount of difficulty.

 When used in saltwater, a reel must be carefully cared for to prevent the development of rust and corrosion.
 Spinning reels are no exception to this rule and should be rinsed off with fresh water and allowed to dry after each use.
 An angler should also thoroughly inspect their spinning reel regularly or whenever its line is being changed.

 One might notice that saltwater-approved spinning reels are somewhat more expensive than their freshwater relatives.
 This stems from upgraded components, which are necessary to withstand operation in highly corrosive saltwater.
 This includes the use of shielded ball bearings and corrosion-resistant body, spool, and frame materials.